- B.A. at College of Arts & Science (CAS)

 In order to qualify for enrollment in any graduate level math course, students must meet the following requirements:

-- Enrolled at NYU New York, or NYU Shanghai or NYU Abu Dhabi visiting New York at the time the course is offered
+- Enrolled at NYU New York, or NYU Abu Dhabi visiting New York, at the time the course is offered

 - Pursuing a major degree program in or jointly in mathematics